OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-2.md

 ---

-NatSpec is optional but strongly recommended — especially when working in teams or building for public use.
+NatSpec is optional but strongly recommended, especially when working in teams or building for public use.

 ---